Lightning-Universe/Training-Studio_app/docs/source/workflows/run_sweep.rst

    Launched a sweep 1dbfed8a
    Your command execution was successful.

-.. note:: We are currently supporting only categorical, log_uniform and uniform distribution.
-Simply open an issue to request more.
+.. note:: We currently only support categorical, log_uniform, and uniform distribution.
+Please open a feature request to add more!